Aynhoe chosen for auction of famous sculpture

 There are also pieces that may look familiar as they are currently on public display in London.

 Lebanese born artist Bushra Fakhoury’s Dunamis, which is currently located at the end of Park Lane, London, will be up for auction.
-You will need more than a mantelpiece to show off this impressive work of a circus strongman lifting an elephant.
+You will need more than a mantelpiece to show off this impressive work of a muscular man lifting an elephant.

-In total over 160 works will be on offer with animals being a common theme with a preview event of all the sculptures scheduled for Wednesday, October 4 from 7pm until 9pm.
+In total over 160 works will be on offer with animals being a common theme with a preview event of all the sculptures scheduled for Wednesday, October 4 from 10.30am until 2.30pm and again from 7pm until 9pm.

 The auction will also be available online allowing bids to be placed from anywhere in the world, but bidders must be preregistered.